Døråldalen, the colorful neighbor to Rondane national park

 How to get there

 I got some questions on the last post about Døråldalen on how to get here.
-If you use Google maps, you can click this link, and choose driving direction from wherever you are.
+If you use Google maps, you can click this link, and choose the driving direction from wherever you are.
 If you are driving via Gudbrandsdalen, do a stop in Ringebu.
 We have a “Village photo gallery” on the walls in the street:).

 Just remember to have some cash for the toll road.
 50 NOK, no credit cards:).

-Earlier that day, I got a message from one of the guys from the local camera club that they would also be here.
+Earlier that day, I got a message from one of the guys from the local camera club that they would also be there.
 So I drove there early to met up with them.
 On my way there, the clouds were covering most of the valley.
 But there were some gaps in the clouds.
 The light would only shine for a couple of seconds.
 When I was coming around a turn, I got a glimpse.
 I stopped the car and hauled ass.
 Running to get a better view.
 I was just a few seconds late – the light was disappearing just when I pushed the shutter.
-I just managed to get an exposure before the trees was in the dark.
+I just managed to get an exposure before the trees were in the dark.

-The cellphone reception is pretty much non-existent here, so I couldn’t reach them on phone.
+The cell phone reception is pretty much non-existent here, so I couldn’t reach them on phone.
 So I just drove, hoping I would spot them on the way.
 And just when I reached the usual parking spot, Jon and Thomas came walking.
 They’d been here for a few hours already.
 We set up camp just beside the road, and made some simple dinner and relaxed with a cup of coffee.
 The weather was nice.
-No wind at all, and the temperature was alright.
+No wind at all and the temperature was alright.
 But the clouds blocked the sun.